stripe-archive/sequins/doc/manual/README.md

                                 --help-long and --help-man).
       -b, --bind=ADDRESS        Address to bind to.
 Overrides the config option of the same name.
-      -r, --root=URI            Where the sequencefiles are.
+      -r, --source=URI            Where the sequencefiles are.
 Overrides the config option of the same name.
       -l, --local-store=PATH    Where to store local data.
 Overrides the config option of the same name.